 The slightly longer explanation: DNS (Domain Name System) servers are what resolve URLs into the address your devices need to direct your traffic, load a website, or access a service.
 This is usually automatic from your internet service provider.
-Our custom DNS service passes through all your traffic normally unless your Xbox or Playstation is looking for a Twitch ingest server (live*.twitch.tv).
-And when it does, our DNS service tells your Xbox or Playstation that ingest.twitch.tv is ingest.golightstream.com.
+Our custom DNS service passes through all your traffic normally unless your Playstation is looking for a Twitch ingest server (live*.twitch.tv).
+And when it does, our DNS service tells your Playstation that ingest.twitch.tv is ingest.golightstream.com.
 Then we receive and identify your stream as normal, add your designs, and send it off to Twitch.

 Setup is simple